Qualified candidates, please send your cover letter and resume to resume@darroweverett.com.

 General Summary

-In an effort to expand its footprint in the Charleston market, DarrowEverett LLP is looking for an experienced, Corporate Associate Attorney with immediate availability.
-Candidate(s) should have a strong acumen for leadership and a desire to be an integral part of a growing office.
-The candidate must have excellent communication and administrative skills, be highly organized and detail-oriented, be able to multitask without sacrificing efficiency, be responsible, and be able to represent the firm, and its clients in ways that enhance its reputation.
+DarrowEverett LLP is looking for a Corporate Associate Attorney with immediate availability.
+The candidate must have excellent communication and administrative skills, be highly organized and detail-oriented, be able to multitask without sacrificing efficiency, be responsible, and be able to represent the firm, always, in ways that its enhance reputation.

 Role & Responsibilities